Orionagappe/MistTracker/Mist Users and Uses.md

 \---

-**\*\*Each group chooses Mist for its unique combination of nD data modeling, real-time collaboration, provenance, moderation, and extensibility—features not found together in any other open-source solution.\*\***
+**\*\*Each group should choose Mist for its unique combination of nD data modeling, real-time collaboration, provenance, moderation, and extensibility—features not found together in any other open-source solution.\*\***